Shortnose Sturgeon (Acipenser brevirostrum)

 One partially landlocked population is known in the Holyoke Pool, Connecticut River, and another landlocked group may exist in Lake Marion on the Santee River in South Carolina.

-Shortnose sturgeon occur in most major river systems along the eastern seaboard of the United States.
+Shortnose sturgeon occur in most major river systems along the U.S. eastern seaboard.

 In the southern portion of the range, they are found in the